Constructing Your Email Marketing Campaign:

 > Network integration

-For small and medium sized businesses, email marketing should be an integral part of any digital marketing strategy.
-We created our guide to email marketing mastery to give you a better grasp of the finer details and help you untap your business’s potential.
+For small and medium-sized businesses, email marketing should be an integral part of any digital marketing strategy.
+We created our guide to email marketing mastery to give you a better grasp of the finer details and help you tap into your business’s potential.
 In this instalment, we’re focusing on constructing your marketing email, once you are happy with your database, and have a good grasp of what your competitors are offering.

 Crafting a great message